-B. Management fee/fixed service fee
+B. Management fee/ fixed service fee

-- In accordance with the terms and conditions of the nomination of NN Investment Partners B.V. by the Company, the latter will pay the Management Company an annual management fee calculated on the average net assets of the Sub-Fund, as described in the factsheet relating to each Sub-Fund.
-This fee is payable monthly in arrears. - As set out above in "Part I Essential information regarding the Company" of the Company's prospectus Chapter IV.
-"Fees expenses and taxation", Section A "Fees Payable by the Company", a fixed service fee structure has been put in place.
+- In accordance with the terms and conditions of the nomination of the Management Company by the Company, the latter will pay the Management Company an annual management fee calculated on the average net assets of the Sub-Fund, as described in the factsheet relating to each Sub-Fund.
+This fee is payable monthly in - As set out above in "Part I: Essential information regarding the Company" of the Company's Prospectus under Chapter IV.
+"Fees, expenses and taxation", Section A "Fees Payable by the Company", a fixed service fee structure has been put in place.